idf_component.yml

 Use the dependencies

 field to specify dependencies.
-The field is a dictionary of dependencies, where the key is the name of the dependency.
+This field is a dictionary where each key represents the name of a dependency.

 Warning

-Local Directory Dependencies and Git Dependencies are not supported when uploading the component to the ESP Component Registry.
+Local Directory Dependencies and Git Dependencies are not supported when uploading components to the ESP Component Registry.

 Common Attributes for All Dependency Types